Buster-2002/wot-bans/readme.md

 Made by [Buster#5741](https://discord.com/users/764584777642672160)

 ## Introduction
-I will attempt to upload ban lists for each season of ranked and each global map event for each nation. **Use of the code, data and these lists falls under MIT license and are therefore free to use in any way you want.**
+I will attempt to upload "ban" lists for each season of ranked and each global map event for each nation.
+Such lists just contain the players that were disqualified from the HoF for that event.
+This may also mean they were permanently banned, but that information isn\'t available.

+**Use of the code, data and these lists falls under MIT license and are therefore free to use in any way you want.**

 ## Uses
 - [`wot-bans/globalmap.py`](https://github.com/Buster-2002/wot-bans/blob/master/wot-bans/globalmap.py): Get/compare/format (ban) data for WoT Global Map events